Haroon04032003/ServerLess-web-Application-on-AWS/README.md

 ### Expected Outcome:

-Upon completing the project, you will have a working serverless web application hosted on AWS. \
+Upon completing the project, i have a working serverless web application hosted on AWS. \
-You will have hands-on experience building a serverless application using AWS Lambda, DynamoDB, S3, CloudFront. \
+this project has helped me hands-on experience building a serverless application using AWS Lambda, DynamoDB, S3, CloudFront. \
-Additionally, you will have experience working with AWS services and integrating them to build a complete solution.
+Additionally, i will have experience working with AWS services and integrating them to build a complete solution.